November 3, 2020

 Parents | At least $200,000 |

-To apply for either of the above passes, you will need to fill in the Assessment of Eligibility Form and mail it to the MoM along with:
+To apply for either of the above passes, you will need to fill in the Assessment of Eligibility Form and mail it to the MoM along with the following:

 Be sure to do this within 30 days of your application being approved.
-Upon registering your company, get in touch with the MoM to ensure these details are updated into your EntrePass status before receiving your Entre Pass card.
+Upon registering your company, contact the MoM to ensure these details are updated in your EntrePass status before receiving your Entre Pass card.

-For applicants who have successfully registered and are in the midst of growing their team, our hiring solutions portal is a great way to get started on your talent acquisition journey here in Singapore.
+For applicants who have successfully registered and are growing their team, our hiring solutions portal is a great way to get started on your talent acquisition journey here in Singapore.

-One of the EntrePass Singapore benefits is that EntrePass holders may be eligible for a Permanent Residency after a period of time.
+One of the EntrePass Singapore benefits is that EntrePass holders may be eligible for a Permanent Residency after some time.
 This can be done via the Professionals/Technical Personnel and Skilled Worker scheme.
 Viable candidates can apply for this through the Immigration and Checkpoint Authority (ICA).

-The EntrePass holder should be able to provide evidence that they are operating an innovative business that is capable of adding value to Singapore’s economy.
+The EntrePass holder should be able to provide evidence that they are operating an innovative business capable of adding value to Singapore’s economy.

-All candidates will be evaluated according to a series of criteria that can include things such as their age, qualifications, how long they have been in Singapore as well as the company’s financial well-being.
+All candidates will be evaluated according to their age, qualifications, how long they have been in Singapore and the company’s financial well-being.

-If your application for the EntrePass has been rejected, you’re allowed to file an appeal within 90 days of the rejection notice.
+If your application for EntrePass has been rejected, you can file an appeal within 90 days of the rejection notice.
 The appeal will usually take up to 8 weeks to be processed.
 You may enlist the help of a professional firm to help you with your appeal.

-The EntrePass application process can be a complex one and if you find yourself at a standstill on how to proceed, Airswift is here to help you.
+The EntrePass application process can be complex, and if you find yourself at a standstill on how to proceed, Airswift is here to help you.
 Our global employment and mobility team come fully equipped with all the information you need to ensure a seamless process.

-Reach out to us today to learn more about the different types of services we offer expats who are looking to relocate and expand their business on an international level.
+Reach out to us today to learn more about the different types of services we offer expats looking to relocate and expand their business internationally.

 This post was written by: Leanna Seah, Content Marketing Coordinator